 TOP 10 THINGS YOU NEED TO KNOW ABOUT INTRAMURALS

-1. They are fun and everyone plays them!
+1. They are a Rutgers tradition and everyone plays them!

 4. You form teams on your own (residence halls, friends, organizations, etc.) and we help find teams for free agents.